-"Mr. Norse was a super-elite soldier active in the British Army's specialized anti-terrorism unit, the CRW-wing team."
+"Mister Norse was a super-elite soldier active in the British Army's specialized anti-terrorism unit, the CRW wing team."

-All the visitors who'd taken place at the table and seen Norse's appearance were surprised at Mylène's words.
+All the visitors who'd taken a place at the table and seen Norse's looks were surprised at Mylène's words.

 Norse matched eyes with Mylène for the first time.
-There he noticed hostility, like acutely sharp ice within golden pupils one could be drawn into.
+There he noticed hostility like acutely sharp ice within those golden pupils one could be drawn into.

-...How'd this woman investigate his top-secret military past that absolutely shouldn't be in the open?
+...How'd this woman dig up his top-secret military past when it absolutely couldn't be out in the open?
 In witnessing the smiles in her room, Norse again noticed the volume of her supporters.

 Was the power of Umbrella Pharmaceuticals still merely that of an international company?

-Before long, the meal was over; the guests were again guided to a next room and served dessert wine and a post-meal gathering began.
+Before long, the meal was over; the guests were again guided to the next room and served dessert and wine as a post-meal gathering began.

-Before they knew it, Mylène's figure had vanished from the room.
+Before they knew it, the figure of Mylène had vanished from the room.